r-cloutier/SLSPS_Simulations/README.rst

   dist = 1.83 parsecs
   Prot = 121.00 days

-All of the contents of the loaded SLSPS simulation file can be viewed in a similar ways as above.
-See the ipython notebook ipython_example.ipynb for a more detailed description and visualization of the files contents.
+All of the contents of the loaded SLS-PS simulation file can be viewed in similar ways as above.
+See the ipython notebook ipython_example.ipynb for a more detailed description and visualization of each file's contents.

 Acknowledgement
 ---------------

-The results presented in the SLSPS simulation files were derived from the Monte-Carlo simulations of the SLSPS presented in Cloutier et al 2017 (link to paper).
+The results presented in the SLS-PS simulation files were derived from the Monte-Carlo simulations of the SLS-PS presented in Cloutier et al 2017 (link to paper).
 If you use the results of these simulations in your own work please cite the aforementioned study.